ddrigmaiden/BadAppleProject/content/about.md

 Our database and web app serves three overarching use cases:

-1. **Read Police Internal Affairs Reports** - Allow for users to search for and read disciplinary reports on bad apple law enforcement personnel in the USA.
+1. **Read Internal Affairs Reports** - Allow for users to search for and read disciplinary reports on bad apple law enforcement personnel in the USA.
 2. **Heatmap of Police Misconduct** - Facilitate generating reports, graphs, and heat maps of reported law enforcement misconduct.
 3. **Know When Bad Cops Are Hired** - Track individual law enforcement personnel after they offend at one job and continue to offend after getting hired to a new job with a different law enforcement entity.

-### Read Police Internal Affairs Reports
+### Read Internal Affairs Reports

 We currently have a set of approximately 250 internal affairs reports with leads on several hundred more that have been uploaded to DocumentCloud and other servers since the time of our original collection effort.
 We will make all available reports part of the Bad Apple database.
 Users will be able to use our web app to read both the full reports and summaries that include the name of the offending law enforcement officer, the alleged conduct, and the results of the internal affairs investigation.